We live in a social media driven world where companies and individuals are using various social platforms to achieve their goals.

 While some social networks have more of an entertainment factor than others, there is no denying that LinkedIn is one of the best professional networks on the web where companies, entrepreneurs, and job seekers can find new opportunities.

-If you are trying to up your lead generation as a business leader, then using LinkedIn to achieve your sales and marketing goals should be one of your key priorities in 2021 and beyond.
+If you are trying to up your lead generation as a business leader, then using LinkedIn to achieve your sales and marketing goals should be one of your key priorities in 2024 and beyond.
+To simplify your sales prospecting process, it’s useful to get organized with focus inbox.
+It helps manage all your LinkedIn messages and prioritize them based on their relevance to you which in turn greatly enhances your lead generation efforts.

 LinkedIn is a thriving digital environment where you can expand your professional network, but also use various marketing tactics and tools to boost your engagement and get qualified leads to your profile, website, or into your inbox.